sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

 _CheckoutPage_ makes two calls to the Redux store with _orderData_:

-- fetching speculated transaction in loadInitialData, immediately when the customer lands on the page, and
+- fetching speculated transaction in _loadInitialData_, immediately when the customer lands on the page, and
-- initiating order in handlePaymentIntent when the customer has filled out the necessary information
+- initiating order in _handlePaymentIntent_ when the customer has filled out the necessary information

 In both of those contexts, we will add _seats_ handling.
 Similarly to